-Promote good project design that helps avoid community concerns and lengthy and potentially contentious approval processes for new and expanded freight facilities.
-Work with local agencies to avoid incompatible land uses and transportation alternatives that conflict with existing or future freight facilities.
-Tools, such as GIS, can assist with many facets of planning.
-With current accurate information, layers of data superimposed on each other can provide a visual idea of current and future scenarios.
-Freight can have negative impacts on communities, and the development of incompatible land use near large freight generators can influence the efficient flow of freight.
+• Promote good project design that addresses community concerns and potentially contentious approval processes for new and expanded freight facilities.
+Work with local agencies to prevent incompatible land uses and transportation alternatives that conflict with existing or future freight facilities.
+Tools, including GIS, can assist with many facets of planning.
+With current, accurate information, layers of data superimposed on each other can provide a visual idea of current and future scenarios.
+Freight can negatively impact communities, and the development of incompatible land use near large freight generators can influence the efficient flow of goods.